krusynth/digitalpolicy/content/_policies/ethics.md

 As such, it can be a great protection to one's available time to not meet with any vendors or lobbyists, even when permitted to do so.

+This also means that staff should not be abusing their work access for private companies or lobbying organizations, whether or not they receive compensation.
+Hosting meetings with vendors where there is no existing professional relationship should be avoided.
+Blogging or tweeting about private sector companies even if there _is_ a relationship should also be avoided, as this is effectively advertising the companies at the expense of government resources.

+@SOAPBOX One frequent area of abuse is in using flexible authorities.
+Although these can be used to great effect to streamline technology acquisition and staffing, they can also be easily misused for unethical ends.
+For instance, in a [procurement](/policies/procurement/) an agency may directly award a contract to a small business without a full evaluation; this is a frequent source of cronyism and corruption in federal agencies, no matter how well-justified the award is.
+Similarly, the [Direct Hire Authorities](/policies/hiring/#direct-hire-authorities) are often abused to hire folks into key roles without proper interview processes.
+{:.soapbox #abuse}

 ## Outside Activities

 Any dealings by federal staff in official capacity with their past, current, and potential-future employers or organizations other than their federal employer are also subject to scrutiny.
 In general, an employee can't work on anything with people or an organization where they have a close _personal or business relationship_, or if it would affect their (or someone in their household's) finances.